ibm-cloud-docs/watsonx-code-assistant/ansible-howto.md

    Customization takes time, especially with large quantities of samples.
 This step might take hours, not minutes.
    {: note}

    When your tuning job completes, you can see an assessment of the training loss of your tune.
-Your training loss graph illustrates the potential improvement in the model output over time.
+The training loss is a measure of how much a code suggestion diverges from the expected code suggestion.
+Typically, the training loss decreases as the number of tuning cycles increases.
 The number of training cycles is shown on the x-axis.
 The training loss, or difference between predicted and actual results per cycle, is shown on the y-axis.
 Look for a downward-sloping curve, which indicates that the model gets better at generating the expected outputs across successive training cycles.

  ![Training loss graph for tuned model](./images/training-loss.png){: caption="Training loss graph for tuned model"}